mans2singh/pulsar/site2/docs/io-quickstart.md

 :::tip

 * Make sure you have Docker installed.
 If you do not have one, see [install Docker](https://docs.docker.com/docker-for-mac/install/).
-* The JDBC sink connector pulls messages from Pulsar topics
+* The JDBC sink connector pulls messages from Pulsar topics and persists the messages to ClickHouse, MariaDB, PostgreSQL, or SQlite.

 :::